jhudson8/restful-redux/docs/faq.md

 }
 ```

-### I'm trying to post JSON data and it isn't working and/or cookies aren't being sent
+### No cookies or post body sent when making XHR requests
 The `fetch` API will not send cookies by default.
 The easy way is to include the provided middleware
 ```javascript
 import { fetchConfigMiddleware } from 'restful-redux';